Sensitivity Readers: Who Are They and Should Authors Use Them?

 3. Listen to the feedback

 When the reader is done with the manuscript, it’s time for the reaction.
 It depends on the reader, but feedback is often shared in the manuscript's margins and in a detailed letter.
-Usually, a follow-up consultation, such as a phone call, can be taken up to resolve any lingering questions.
+Usually, a follow-up consultation, such as a phone call, can be taken up to resolve any lingering questions through the business's phone system of choice.

 Much of the time, the feedback will pinpoint things that an author might not have ever considered.
 As sensitivity reader Dhonielle Clayton revealed in an interview with Vulture: “I read a middle-grade book about a little black girl who loves to go to national parks, and I told the author that the first thing she needed to reconcile was, how did this black girl get into national parks?
 Historically, black people weren’t allowed to visit national parks, so going to national parks is not a thing we do, as a group.
 I wrote to her that if this little girl loves to camp, you need to figure out how that happened, how that passion was stoked, how her parents and grandparents felt about it.
 Or you have to make her white.
 Because otherwise it’s a paint by numbers diversity piece and it rings false.”